A Veteran’s Resume and Job Hunting Guide

 Document What Is It?
 Why Does It Matter?
 How To Prepare?

 DD-214 A certificate of release or discharge from active duty issued by the Department of Defense.
 This certificate contains important information needed to verify military service for employment, retirement, benefits, and veteran organization membership.
 Your DD-214 will be provided to you upon your discharge from the military.
-We recommend taking steps to preserve this document such as making physical copies or backing it up digitally.
+We recommend taking steps to preserve this document, such as making physical copies or backing it up digitally.
 If you lose your original DD-214, you can get a new copy by submitting a military records request.

 Resume A formal document created by job applicants to summarize and showcase their relevant employment history, skills, and education.
 Resumes show employers a snapshot of your professional background and help them determine who they should and shouldn’t take the time to interview.
 Your resume should be organized and concise.
 Translate your military skills into language that a civilian could understand, and only include information relevant to the position you’re applying for.

-Cover letter A formal letter attached to a resume in which the applicant introduces themselves and explains why they would be a good fit for the position.
+Cover letter A formal letter is attached to a resume in which the applicant introduces themselves and explains why they would be a good fit for the position.
 Cover letters give you a chance to dig deeper and provide details on key highlights of the work and educational experience you listed on your resume.
 It’s a great way to add a personal touch to the application process and sell your skillset.
 Your cover letter should be a one-page document beginning with a brief introduction.
-Use the next two paragraphs to give some examples of why you want the role, why you would be the best choice for the job, and how you’ve used your skills.
+Use the next two paragraphs to give some examples of why you want the role, why you would be the best choice, and how you’ve used your skills.

 Writing Military-to-Civilian Resumes and Cover Letters

-• Use team leader instead of “squad leader”
+• Use “team leader” instead of “squad leader”

-• Use employees instead of “subordinates”
+• Use “employees” instead of “subordinates”

-• Use objective instead of “mission”
+• Use “objective” instead of “mission”

-• Use data collection instead of “reconnaissance”
+• Use “data collection” instead of “reconnaissance”

 Once you feel comfortable translating your skills and experience into civilian-friendly terms, the rest of the process is the same as it would be for a nonveteran.
-Just stick with the information that is most relevant to the position you’re applying for and use an industry-appropriate template.
+Just stick with the information most relevant to the position you’re applying for and use an industry-appropriate template.
 Follow this simple list to keep your resume and cover letter organized and concise:

-• Speak to the employer’s needs: Keep your documents focused on what the employer needs.
+• Speak to the employer’s needs: Keep your documents focused on what the employer seeks.
 Study the job listing thoroughly and include keywords from the job description that are relevant to your experience.
-Your resume and cover letter are all about you, but they should be presented in a way that fulfills what the company is looking for.
+Your resume and cover letter are about you, but they should be presented in a way that fulfills what the company is looking for.

-• Include your educational background: Employers want to know about your education, so be sure to provide a list of any formal training from highest degree to lowest on your resume.
+• Include your educational background: Employers want to know about your education, so provide a list of any formal training from highest degree to lowest on your resume.
 Internships and externships also count here.
 Your education should also be mentioned in your cover letter as a qualifying factor if applicable.

 • Get a proofread: Have another person take a look at your documents.
 Consider having someone who has no knowledge of military lingo proofread them.
 Can they understand what your experience and skills entail?
 Consider rethinking the way you convey these in your resume and cover letter if they are not being conveyed well.